roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© Please email me with your comments or suggestions as I appreciate readers when they take the time to email.
+Please email me with your comments or suggestions as I appreciate readers when they take the time to email.
 This was written for a special person and I hope these fantasies excite and satisfy her.

  I have re-written the story because I was not happy with the first version so I hope readers like this one better.
 You may need to read the previous 4 chapters to understand some of the events written in this chapter.